The world is a fluid business environment and businesses are constantly adapting their sales approaches to respond to market demands.

 (article continues below)

-If you currently own a workers' compensation insurance business, you are in the wrong spot.
+If you have an existing fan mail service, you are in the wrong spot.
 These resources will come in handy:

 If you are looking for advice on selling to a different company type, you will enjoy our list of sales guides below.